northle/docs/docs/1.x/basics/views.md

 ### `raw`

 Sometimes you may want to left some parts of code uncompiled.
 For example, when you are using some frontend framework, you may want not to parse the code with template engine.
-That's why Norther comes with a `[raw]` directive:
+That's why Northle comes with a `[raw]` directive:

 ```html
 [raw]